jeffvance/openshift-ceph-ex/CEPH.md

 ```

 ### Ceph Secret:
 The ceph-rbd storage plugin uses a ceph secret for authorization.
-This is a short yaml file created as follows, from the ceph monitor host:
+This is a short yaml file created as follows, on the ceph monitor host:

 $ ceph auth get-key client.admin
 AQDva7JVEuVJBBAAc8e1ZBWhqUB9K/zNZdOHoQ==